mattearly/dmpower/MANUAL.md

 ### 6. Other Tools

 * **Party Experience Calculator**.
-Total up session or encounter experience and split it with the party.
-This prompts for Challenge Ratings that the party has overcame and then divides by the number of players.
+Total up Challenge Ratings split it with the party.
+This prompts for CR's that the party has overcome and then divides by the number of players.

 * **Insult Generator**. **NSFW**.
 For when you just need to anger the PC's or antagonize them with a baddie.
 I just threw this in for fun.
 It takes two lists from a file and randomly combines words, easily adapted to new words by editing the settings file [insults.dat](settings/insults.dat) - just note that if you change the number of words in that file, it must be adjusted in the code as well, you'll find the number of words hardcoded in [gen_insult.cpp](src/gen_insult.cpp) (to be improved later to be more adaptable and automatic).